jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <img src="./poi_examples.png" alt="Favicon">
 <figcaption>Figure 8.
 Small selection of POIs from Niantic Wayfarer.
 A graffiti, a water fountain, a building, a neighboors association, a kids park, a park, and a esculpture.</figcaption>

-There is a lot that can be said (and discussed) about, on, and around the urban art (graffiti, street art, etc) that is used on these augmented reality games.
+Given everything I have said in this post, there is a lot that can be said (and discussed) about, on, and around the urban art assets found in these augmented reality games.

 What can these graffiti tell us about the community, the city, and how they build their (virtual) space?

 Would the authors of these POI's with graffiti in them be ok with their creations being made as public and as accessible as possible?

-Who really own these? the artist who made it, the player who submitted it, the community that approved it, or the companies that 'gatekeep' the data?
+Who really own these? the artist who made it, the player who submitted it, the community that approved it, or the companies that 'gatekeep' this data?

 I do not have any answers, only more questions.
 But I also have 8,000 POI's coordinates from Barcelona (and counting), which I plan to use to explore some of these questions.